Biden push to vaccinate feds forces uncomfortable questions - News Break

 Biden push to vaccinate feds forces uncomfortable questions

-President Joe Biden ’s requirement for federal workers to reveal their COVID-19 vaccination status is likely to force uncomfortable questions not only at government agencies but at private companies as well.
+WASHINGTON (AP) — President Joe Biden’s requirement for federal workers to reveal their COVID-19 vaccination status is likely to force uncomfortable questions not only at government agencies but at private companies as well.

 Right now, there’s a lack of clear answers.